Bedroom Colour Ideas for 2020

 Some people recommend being brave when it comes to bedroom design.
 As the most private room in the house, they feel the bedroom is just the place to express your creativity, experiment a little and release your inner child.

 Quite the opposite is true.
 Bright, loud colours are highly inadvisable in the bedroom.
-For they are neither cosy or relaxing and while you might occasionally love their strength and vibrancy, they are not always going to match your mood.
+They are neither cosy or relaxing and while you might occasionally love their strength and vibrancy, they are not always going to match your mood.

 Reds, for example, are a definite no. Red represents fire, blood and passion.
-It is the most emotionally intense colour and one that is often used to attract attention.
+It is the most emotionally intense colour and one often used to attract attention.
 The colour red stimulates a faster heartbeat and breathing, two things you want to avoid when trying to sleep.
-So keep colours calm and neutral.

 Stay Neutral, Stay Clean